Ackee-Blockchain/2025-workshop-fuzzing/README.md

 ### Debugging mode

-This mode enable interact when exception happen.
-You can call other function in interactive mode.
+This mode enables interaction when an exception happens.
+You can call other functions in interactive mode.

 ```bash
 wake test tests/test_vault_unit.py -d